Sy898/Challenge1_SoftwareEngineeringAssessment/README.md

       "detail": "Only JPG and PNG files are supported" }

-Other than invalid file type, file extension, duplicated filenames, the POST /api/images endpoint always returns 200 OK with {filename, id, status: "processing"}.
+Other than invalid file type, file extension, duplicated filenames, the `POST /api/images` endpoint always returns 200 OK with `{filename, id, status: "processing"}`.

 If processing later fails in the background, the image record will be updated with: